As odd as it may sound, I did not know who our best clients were until about a week ago.

 After running Array Digital for the last two years, I knew who our top two clients were.
 But beyond that I was guessing.
 I didn’t even have a methodology for analyzing who those best clients were.
 After some discussions with the management team, and realizing that they also did not know, I set out to solve the mystery.

-Rank Sorting our Clients
+Rank Sorting Our Clients

 I asked Katya to produce a list of all of our clients and how much Monthly Recurring Revenue (MRR) each provides.
 From that it was very simple to sort clients by MRR in descending order.
 So now I had a sheet that listed each client, their MRR, and they were rank sorted from top to bottom.